tiffanyfrance/CAPP30239_FA22/week_06/README.md

 - <a href="https://observablehq.com/@d3/selection-join">Data Joins</a>

 ### Pie Chart Label Overlapping Solutions
+There are several solutions for dealing with overlapping labels on a pie chart.
+Below are a few, but feel free to browse the web for other solutions.
 - <a href="https://observablehq.com/@mast4461/d3-donut-chart-labels">Labels on lines</a>
 ```
 /* ------- TEXT LABELS -------*/